Thomas-Inman/Automation-Bash/README.md

 # Automation-Files
-Small collection of automation projects for the Mac OS
+Small collection of automation projects for a bash shell

 ---